Learning from pests

 How the pest gets to be a problem usually holds the key to what is needed.
 Some possibilities are that your farming methods and approach

-Once you find out which of these are contributing to the success of the pest, you can start to improve things.
+Once you find which of these are contributing to the success of the pest, you can start to improve things.

 These questions will help you to get a better grip on your pest problems and get ahead of pests: